majbrit/MKSS1/OrderSystem/javafx-sdk-23.0.1/legal/javafx.web/webkit.md

 2. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
+If you use this software in a lineItem, an acknowledgment in the lineItem documentation would be appreciated but is not required.

 3. Altered source versions must be plainly marked as such, and must